future-wd/hugo-responsive-images/readme.md

     loading: lazysizes # must be set as lazysizes will swap out the placeholder on load
     placeholder: lqip   # or dominant or file_name e.g. gray-300
     # config below this line is not required if not changing the defaults
-    lqip_blur_amount: 5 # apply gaussian blur amount of 5 to lqip
+    lqip_blur_amount: 6 # apply gaussian blur amount of 6 to lqip
-                      # may need to be increased at a page level for larger images
+                      # may need to be increased at inline level for larger images
-    lqip_div_factor: 5 # lqip is 5x smaller than the smallest image in srcset
+    lqip_div_factor: 2 # lqip is 2x smaller than the smallest image in srcset
     gif_div_factor: 10 # single color gif placeholder is 10x smaller than smallest image in srcset
 ```